natalieh235/flying_adversarial_patch/README.md

 1) Moving along a straight line in y direction (as seen in the second and third clip in the video).
 2) Capturing the victim inside the net (as seen in the last clip in the video).

-Both trajectories are stored in `hardware/frontnet_ros/data/movey.csv` and `hardware/frontnet_ros/data/capture.csv` respecivetly.
+Both trajectories are stored in `hardware/frontnet_ros/data/movey.csv` and `hardware/frontnet_ros/data/capture.csv` respectively.
 They were generated using the [UAV Trajectories](https://github.com/whoenig/uav_trajectories.git) repository.

 To change which experiment you currently want to run, please adapt the path to the trajectory csv file [here](hardware/frontnet_ros/frontnet_ros/attack.py#177) in the attack script.

-The take off and initial positioning for both Crazyflies will be done by the attacker script.
+The take-off and initial positioning for both Crazyflies will be done by the attacker script.

 You are only required to enable the Frontnet network output to be used to generate new setpoints as soon as both drones are at their initial positions.